Bayshore/NASA station

-Bayshore/NASA station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in Mountain View, California.
-This station is served by the Orange Line of the VTA light rail system.
+Bayshore/NASA station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA) in Mountain View, California.
+It is located on Manila Drive at the Ellis Street entrance to the NASA Ames Research Center and Moffett Federal Airfield.
+The station is just north of the Bayshore Freeway/Ellis Street interchange.
+The station is served by the Orange Line of the VTA light rail system.

-Service

-Location

-The station is on Manila Drive at the Ellis Street entrance to the NASA Ames Research Center and Moffett Federal Airfield.